TamaraJoniec/tech-and-beyond/public/content/blog/css-positioning-explained.md

 - **Use `fixed`** for elements that should stay visible on scroll
 - **Use `sticky`** for elements that should _stick_ at a certain point
 - **Keep `z-index` values organised** (increments of 10 work well)
-- **Don’t go wild with positioning** – too much can make your layout unpredictable
+- **Don't go wild with positioning** – too much can make your layout unpredictable

 ---

 ## Final Thoughts

-Mastering CSS positioning takes a bit of trial and error, but once you get the hang of it, you’ll be placing elements exactly where you want them.
-So next time your button mysteriously vanishes behind another element, you’ll know exactly how to fix it.
+Mastering CSS positioning takes a bit of trial and error, but once you get the hang of it, you'll be placing elements exactly where you want them.
+So next time your button mysteriously vanishes behind another element, you'll know exactly how to fix it.
 Happy coding! 🚀